TalSomech/Ex2/README.md

 We are Neta Roth and Tal Somech, sencond year student in the Ariel University.

-You can catch up our latest works in the links below:
+You can catch up our latest work in the links below:

 * NETA ROTH:
 [Neta's github](https://github.com/neta-r)